deadpirate56/Project-1_Udacity_nonodegree/Project 2/README.md

+# Disaster Response Project

+## Summary

+In the Project, we'll find a data set containing real messages that were sent during disaster events.
+We will be creating a machine learning pipeline to categorize these events so that one can categorize and send the messages to an appropriate disaster relief agency.

-# Project Components
+## Project Components
-There are three components you'll need to complete for this project.
+There are three components to this project.

 ## 1. ETL Pipeline
 In a Python script, process_data.py, write a data cleaning pipeline that: